DTF Tax-Free Income Inc. (NYSE:DTF) Declares Monthly Dividend of $0.04

-DTF Tax-Free Income Inc. (NYSE:DTF) announced a monthly dividend on Wednesday, March 10th, Wall Street Journal reports.
-Investors of record on Thursday, April 15th will be paid a dividend of 0.04 per share by the investment management company on Friday, April 30th.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.33%.
-The ex-dividend date is Wednesday, April 14th.
+DTF Tax-Free Income Inc. (NYSE:DTF) announced a monthly dividend on Tuesday, December 22nd, Wall Street Journal reports.
+Investors of record on Monday, March 15th will be given a dividend of 0.04 per share by the investment management company on Wednesday, March 31st.
+This represents a $0.48 dividend on an annualized basis and a yield of 3.33%.
+The ex-dividend date is Friday, March 12th.

 Receive News & Ratings for DTF Tax-Free Income Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for DTF Tax-Free Income and related companies with MarketBeat.com's FREE daily email newsletter.